 Our objective is to update the knowledge of the diversity and ecology of bryozoans Cheilostamate from the Pacific of Panama; and shared it with the scientific community and the public interested in science topics.

-I have a Degree in Biology with specialization in Zoology from the University of Panama.
-And PhD in Oceanology from the University of Aix-Marseille II, in France.
+I have a B.S. in Biology with specialization in Zoology from the University of Panama.
+And a Third Cycle Doctorate in Oceanology (Ph.
+D.) from the University of Aix-Marseille II, in France.

 I have worked as a teacher at the Ministry of Education, and as a researcher at the Smithsonian Tropical Research Institute, with Dr. Jeremy Jackson.